sikora-scientific-instrumentation/cold_stage_4/documentation/cooling_loop_setup/cooling_loop_setup.md

 ![Fig.8 - Priming cold-stage 2](images/5_twin_coldstages_priming_2.png "Fig.8 - Priming cold-stage 2")

-(ii) Next, close both in-line valves at cold-stage (A) and open both in-line valves at cold-stage (B), then run the recirculating chiller until you see that all the air has been purged from the branch connected to cold-stage (B).
-Finally, open both in-line valves at cold-stage (A).
+(ii) Next, CLOSE both in-line valves at cold-stage (A) and OPEN both in-line valves at cold-stage (B), then run the recirculating chiller until you see that all the air has been purged from the branch connected to cold-stage (B).
+Finally, OPEN both in-line valves at cold-stage (A).
 The coolant circuit is now properly primed and the system is ready to run.

 If more than two cold-stages are connected, the same process applies.
 Open the in-line valves at only *one* cold-stage in turn, running the recirculating chiller each time until the air in the branch connected to that cold-stage has been displaced by the coolant.
+Once all of the air present in the circuit has been displaced by coolant, all of the in-line valves can be opened and the system is ready to use.

 ---